 Online fantasy sports contests, including DFS, are also allowed in Louisiana under a 2020 law following voter approval of fantasy sports contests in 47 parishes in 2018.

-On July 15, DraftKings became the first company approved by the Gaming Control Board to offer DFS in Louisiana, which became the 44th state in the US with legal DFS.
+Last summer, DraftKings became the first company approved by the Gaming Control Board to offer DFS in Louisiana, which became the 44th state in the US with legal DFS.

 Louisiana Sports Betting Tax And Licensing